pip-templates/pip-services-beacons-node/README.md

 * MYSQL_USER - MySql user login
 * MYSQL_PASSWORD - MySql user password
 * POSTGRES_ENABLED - turn on PostgreSQL persistence.
 Keep it undefined to turn it off
+* POSTGRES_JSON_ENABLED - turn on JSON PostgreSQL persistence.
+Keep it undefined to turn it off
 * POSTGRES_SERVICE_URI - URI to connect to PostgreSQL.
 When it's defined other database parameters are ignored
 * POSTGRES_SERVICE_HOST - PostgreSQL hostname or server address
 * POSTGRES_SERVICE_PORT - PostgreSQL port number (default: 5432)